chokri ben chikha

 Persians.
 Triumph of Empathy

-What role can the oldest tragedy in the theatre canon, The Persians by Aeschylus, still play within the context of a long-lasting, deeply polarized conflict such as the situation between Israel and Palestine?
+What role can the oldest tragedy in the theatre canon, Persians by Aeschylus, still play within the context of the current genocidal war between Israel and Palestine.

 "The most radical attempt to make the audience aware of the genocide in Gaza and the complexity of the Israeli-Palestinian issue was undoubtedly ‘Persians.
 Triumph of Empathy’ by Chokri Ben Chikha, Action Zoo Humain & NTGent.”Chief editor Karl van den Broeck, apache.be